-Some herbs are easy to grow, others require quite a lot of attention.
+Some herbs are simple to grow, others require quite a lot of attention.
 Mint is one of the easiest; just beg a root or two from a friend and quite soon you'll have it popping up all over the garden.

-Choose only bright red, almost over ripe tomatoes; and freshly squeezed lemon juice is a must.
+Choose only bright red, almost over-ripe tomatoes; and freshly squeezed lemon juice is a must.

 This is a bit of a fag because it takes time but, once having made your bulgar wheat, it freezes beautifully and keeps for ever.

-All you need to buy is real whole wheat kernels.
+All you need to buy is real whole-wheat kernels.

 Tabbouleh bulgar wheat must be complete dry before you can grind it.
-That means leaving it out in very hot, non humid weather, or drying it in a slow oven.
+That means leaving it out in very hot, non-humid weather; or drying it in a slow oven.

 Use of solar PV systems should be considered by every family concerned about the future; it's not rocket science.